Dhar01/Dhar01/README.md

 Aspire to become Linux System Administrator and get into infosec later.
 I have experience in Debian and Arch-based Linux environments from the personal computer.
 My final year research was on a brief security analysis of MQTT, an IoT networking protocol.

-🌱 Currently, learning about manual & automation testing for SQA.
+🌱 Currently, learning about Manual & Automation testing for SQA.<br>
+🛠 Sharpening my skills on Linux & Networking.<br>
+✨ Looking for opportunities to grow.

 ### Find me around the web: